Skyynet23/Dell-precision-15-3541-Sonoma-14.4.1/README.md

 ## What does not work:
 - Airdrop
 - Unlocking via apple watch because a supported network card is not used

+## INFO
+-Intel AC9560 is working with WiFi, but APPLE SERVICES do not work.
+If you remove the KEXT Airportitlwm and enable Itlwm.kext, both WiFi and Apple services will work but only through HeliPort.

 ## Disclamers: